Roboy/roboy_plexus/docs/documentation/Usage/0_installation.rst

 FPGA (flashing the old way --obsoleted)
 ----
 Notice: The flashing procedure takes up to 10 minutes.
-Meanwhile the flashing of the FPGA can be done, which should be done permanently.
-Make sure the dip switches are set to On-Off-On-Off-Off, i.e. configure to flash on the FPGA on startup from eeprom via jic (for further information read the de10 nano user guide: `Download <http://www.terasic.com.tw/cgi-bin/page/archive_download.pl?Language=China&No=1046&FID=1c19d1d50e0ee9b21678e881004f6d81>`_).
+Meanwhile, the flashing of the FPGA can be done.
+This has to be done permanently.
+Make sure the dip switches are set to On-Off-On-Off-Off, i.e. configure to flash on the FPGA on startup from EEPROM via jic (for further information read the de10 nano user guide: `Download <http://www.terasic.com.tw/cgi-bin/page/archive_download.pl?Language=China&No=1046&FID=1c19d1d50e0ee9b21678e881004f6d81>`_).

 Start the jtag server:
 ::
     sudo ~/intelFPGA/17.1/quartus/bin/jtagd

-Connect the FPGA flash port with your computer by using an USB cable, then verify the connection using with the following command:
+Connect the FPGA flash port with your computer by using a USB cable, then verify the connection using with the following command:
 ::
     sudo ~/intelFPGA/17.1/quartus/bin/jtagconfig

-Start the software quartus and open the project ``DE10_NANO_SoC_GHRD.qpf`` in the folder ``roboy_de10_nano_soc``.
+Start the software ‘quartus’ and open the project ``DE10_NANO_SoC_GHRD.qpf`` in the folder ``roboy_de10_nano_soc``.
 Open the programmer.
 Under the section 'Hardware Setup' choose your FPGA.
 Select 'auto-detect' and verify the model.
 Choose ``soc_system.jic`` and flash the FPGA.